Darwin's Radio: Plot summary

 In the novel, a new form of endogenous retrovirus has emerged, SHEVA.
 It controls human evolution by rapidly evolving the next generation while it is in the womb, leading to speciation.

 The novel follows several characters as the "plague" is discovered as well as the panicked reaction of the public and the US government to the disease.

 Built into the human genome are non-coding sequences of DNA called introns.
-Certain portions of those "non-sense" sequences, remnants of prehistoric retroviruses, have been activated and are translating numerous LPCs (large protein complexes).
+Certain portions of those "nonsense" sequences, remnants of prehistoric retroviruses, have been activated and are translating numerous LPCs (large protein complexes).
 The activation of SHEVA and its consequential sudden speciation was postulated to be controlled by a complex genetic network that perceives a need for modification or to be a human adaptive response to overcrowding.
 The disease, or rather, gene activation, is passed on laterally from male to female as per an STD.
 If impregnated, a woman in her first trimester who has contracted SHEVA will miscarry a deformed female fetus made of little more than two ovaries.
 This "first stage fetus" leaves behind a fertilized egg with 52 chromosomes, rather than the typical 46 characteristic of Homo sapiens sapiens.

-During the third trimester of the second stage pregnancy, both parents go into a pre-speciation puberty to prepare them for the needs of their novel child.
+During the third trimester of the second-stage pregnancy, both parents go into a pre-speciation puberty to prepare them for the needs of their novel child.
 Facial pigmentation changes underneath the old skin which begins sloughing off like a mask.
-Vocal organs and olfactory glands alter and sensitize respectively, to adapt for a new form of communication.
-For over a year after the first SHEVA outbreak in the United States, no second stage fetus was recorded to have been born alive.
-The new human species was highly sensitive to all varieties of herpes and could not be viably born to a mother who had ever been infected with any of the virus' many forms, including Epstein-Barr and the chickenpox, thus eliminating 95% of the female population.
-Anesthetics and pitocin administered during childbirth were also lethal.
-So while many women would contract activated SHEVA that few would manage to give birth, making the transition from Homo sapiens sapiens to the new human species very gradual.
+Vocal organs alter and olfactory glands sensitize to adapt for a new form of communication.
+For over a year after the first SHEVA outbreak in the United States, no second-stage fetus is recorded to have been born alive.
+The new human species is highly sensitive to all varieties of herpes and cannot be viably born to a mother who has ever been infected with any of the virus's many forms, including Epstein-Barr and the chickenpox, thus eliminating 95% of the female population.
+Anesthetics and pitocin administered during childbirth are also lethal.
+Thus, while many women contract activated SHEVA, few manage to give birth, making the transition from Homo sapiens sapiens to the new human species very gradual.